REPLACE FACTORY SHROUDS, (2020-21).

 |

-Fig 19, NICOPRESS SLEEVES - New sleeves swaged ~1/8" apart.
-Each sleeve should be swaged 3 times but due to the wider width of the jaws they are swaged twice.
-There is a SS thimble in each eye.
-It rests around a matching size compression tube to eliminate point loading on the bolt.
+- Each sleeve should be swaged 3 times but due to the wider width of the jaws in my Nicopress tool they are swaged twice.
 All the prefabrication of the backstay components is complete.
 Waiting for warm weather to install it. |

 Figs 20-22, FINAL ASSEMBLY - These last three photos reflect the assembly of the adjuster line with the mast stepped in Spring 2024 to confirm an exact fit.

-It was good at the beginning of the season but half way through I shortened the wire 1.5" to create adjusting room on the turnbuckle.
+It was good at the beginning of the season but half way through I lengthened the turnbuckle and shortened the split wire 1.5" to create adjusting room on the turnbuckle.
 I need this to tension the forestay correctly and to step the mast.
 Job done. |

 Fig 20, Top tightened slightly during the dry fit.